Are you wanting to pursue your studies in the Great White North and looking to live and work in Canada upon completing your studies?

 What is a Guaranteed Investment Certificate (GIC)?

 A Guaranteed Investment Certificate (GIC) is an investment with a guaranteed rate of return for a fixed period.
-You will receive a fixed amount when you initially arrive in Canada and then will receive the remainder of the investment in installments throughout the following year.
+You will receive a fixed amount when you arrive in Canada and then the remainder of the investment in installments throughout the following year.

 Students must ensure that the financial institution they choose offers a GIC and meets the stipulated criteria for the Student Direct Stream.
 According to the official Canadian government site, below are a list of Banks that offer GICs that meet the Student Direct Stream requirements: